Kole Calhoun Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 19th-ranked team ERA across all MLB pitching staffs (4.51).
+- The Tigers have a 4.49 team ERA that ranks 19th among all league pitching staffs.

-- The Tigers will send Skubal (2-2) out to make his eighth start of the season.
-He is 2-2 with a 4.18 ERA and 36 strikeouts through 32 1/3 innings pitched.
+- Manning gets the start for the Tigers, his 12th of the season.
+He is 4-4 with a 4.45 ERA and 40 strikeouts in 58 2/3 innings pitched.

-- His last time out came on Friday against the Boston Red Sox, when the left-hander tossed 5 1/3 innings, surrendering four earned runs while allowing seven hits.
+- In his most recent time out on Saturday, Aug.
+12, the righty threw 5 1/3 innings against the Boston Red Sox, giving up no earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.